memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 on oscilloscopes, but they are painful to decode by hand.
 Almost all scope vendors offer decoder packages, but they are expensive, and generally not bundled together.
-You have to pay a few hundred dollars a pop to unlock UART, then SPI, then I2C, and so on and so forth for the smorgasbord of digital signals you need to monitor.
+You have to pay a few hundred dollars a pop to unlock UART, then SPI, then I2C, and so forth for the smorgasbord of digital signals you need to monitor.
 On top of that, the UI for many scopes is clunky.
 Digital protocol decoders can be a pain to configure and steer using only the rudimentary knobs and buttons common to most scope UIs.
 Remote desktops aren't